 TI provided a senior advisor to support the Resident Coordinator in the formulation and oversight of the “UN Support to Nepal’s Transition” Strategy.
 Building on the outputs of earlier RC Support missions, TI finalised the Transition Strategy, facilitated internal meetings and workshops, supported UNDP’s structural alignment to the strategy, co-located UNDP and RCO field offices and implemented the Donor Protocol.

 TI assisted the UNICEF South Sudan Country Office to develop evidence-informed programmatic strategies for addressing children’s and adolescents’ involvement in armed violence and outlined technical support in monitoring the efficacy of the reintegration assistance programme for children released from armed groups.

 International Development Research Centre (IDRC)

-A broad literature research and study on inclusive growth in fragile states and contexts.
-The paper provided new insights and indicators of measures that are of particular importancein fragile areas.
+TI conducted a broad literature research and study on inclusive growth in fragile states and contexts.
+The paper provided new insights and indicators of measures that are of particular importance in fragile areas.

 National Defence Institute of Portugal

-A chapter on Gender DDR and masculinities for the publication of an international seminar on Gender based Violence in Armed Conflict
+TIs director Irma Specht wrote a chapter on Gender DDR and masculinities for the publication of the international seminar on Gender based Violence in Armed Conflict

 United National Office for West Africa (UNOWA)